 ARTICLE 16 CONFIDENTIALITY

-16.1 Each party shall refrain from disclosing confidential information concerning the other party or using such information for purposes other than for the proper performance of the Contract.
-Inormation that is already in the public domain shall not be deemed confidential.

-16.2 The obligation provided above shall survive termination of the Contract.
+Each party agrees not to disclose to third parties any confidential information disclosed to it by the other party in the context of this Contract in conformity with the ICC Model Confidentiality Clause at Annex 8.
+This Article 16 survives the termination of this Contract.

 ARTICLE 17 ASSIGNMENT AND TRANSFER OF THE CONTRACT

-17.1 The Distributor may request the Supplier to be authorised to assign the Contract to a third party which fulfils the selection criteria established by the Supplier.
+17.1 The Distributor shall request the Supplier´s written authorization before assigning its position in this Contract to a third party which fulfils the selection criteria established by the Supplier.

 17.2 The Supplier shall notify its acceptance or rejection within a maximum period of 30 days, by means of communication ensuring evidence and date of receipt (e.g. registered mail with return receipt, special courier); lack of response within such period shall be deemed to be an acceptance.

-17.3 Any assignment that takes place despite the Supplier's refusal to approve shall entitle the Supplier to terminate this Contract with immediate effect in conformity with Article 19.
+17.3 Any assignment without the Supplier's authorization shall entitle the Supplier to terminate this Contract with immediate effect in conformity with Article 19.

-A selective distribution contract is not necessarily a contract entered into "intuitu personae”.
-However, the distributor must meet certain requirements in order to be selected.
-It is thus preferable to provide for an approval clause, allowing the supplier to reject a potential assignee who does not fulfil such conditions even before the assignment or transfer.

 ARTICLE 18 - DURATION